 - Open Sessions

-Be sure to have your badge scanned with participating exhibitors.
-Past prizes have included Kindles, Bose headphones, gift cards, iPads, iPods and more! *Must be present to win.3:00 pmFinding Your Vulnerabilities—Before Attackers and Auditors DoRegistration Level:
+Be sure to have your badge scanned with participating exhibitors throughout the day.
+Past prizes have included Kindles, Bose wireless headphones, gift cards, iPads, drones, and more! *Must be present to win.3:00 pmFinding Your Vulnerabilities—Before Attackers and Auditors DoRegistration Level:

 3:00 pm - 3:45 pmLocation / Room: 213A